openid/fapi/fapi-2_0-security-profile.md

 attacker model.

-This specification, and the underlying specifications, leave a number of choices open to implementors, deployers and/or ecosystems - with knowledge of the exact use cases, further reducing the number of choices may further improve security, or make implementation or interoperability easier.
+This specification, and the underlying specifications, leave a number of choices open to implementors, deployers and/or ecosystems.
+With knowledge of the exact use cases, further reducing the number of choices may further improve security, or make implementation or interoperability easier.

-However, for a profile to be compliant with this specification, the profile shall not remove or override mandatory behaviours - as doing so is likely to invalidate the formal security analysis and reduce security in potentially unpredictable ways.
+However, for a profile to be compliant with this specification, the profile shall not remove or override mandatory behaviors, as doing so is likely to invalidate the formal security analysis and reduce security in potentially unpredictable ways.